jeffgbutler/java-payment-calculator/README.md

 # Java Payment Calculator

 This is a Spring Boot microservice that calculates a loan payment.
-It will run locally, on Cloud Foundry, or Kubernetes.
+It will run locally, on Cloud Foundry, or containerized in Docker or Kubernetes.

 The default page will show the Swagger UI.
 Spring Boot actuators are also available at `/actuator`.